couetilc/react-social-icons/README.md

 Reduce the size of bundled code from this library by importing the `SocialIcon` component directly and only importing the icons you need.
-Bundled code using only one icon will be 20 times smaller, or about 5% of the full libraries size.
+Bundled code using only one icon will be 20 times smaller, or about 5% of the full library's size.
 The size of the bundled library will scale linearly with each icon you import.

 ```js